 Event notification uses the burst message mechanism to indicate that an alert has occurred.
-When event notification is enabled and one or more of the selected alerts occurs, each active burst message will broadcast a BACK message until the event is acknowledged by a HART master using HART command 119.
+When event notification is enabled and one or more of the selected alerts occurs, each active burst message will broadcast HART Command 119 until the condition is acknowledged by a HART master.